fivetran/dbt_linkedin/README.md

         - name: "unique_int_field"
 ```

 >**Note** Please ensure you exercised due diligence when adding metrics to these models.
-The metrics added by default (clicks, impressions, and spend) have been vetted by the Fivetran team maintaining this package for accuracy.
+The metrics added by default (clicks, impressions, and cost) have been vetted by the Fivetran team maintaining this package for accuracy.
 There are metrics included within the source reports, for example metric averages, which may be inaccurately represented at the grain for reports created in this package.
 You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate at the respective reporting levels provided in this package.

 ### Adding in Conversion Fields Variable
 We introduced support for conversion fields in our `report` data models in the [v0.9.0 release](https://github.com/fivetran/dbt_linkedin/releases/tag/v0.9.0) of the package, but customers might have been bringing in these conversion fields earlier using the passthrough fields variables.
 To avoid duplicate column errors, we have introduced the `linkedin_ads__conversion_fields` variable.